-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2019) which covers safeguarding information for all staff.
+All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2020) which covers safeguarding information for all staff.
 School leaders will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2019.
-Members of staff have signed to confirm that they have read and understood Part One and Annex A. This information is kept in the safeguarding file in the headteacher's office. - The DSL will ensure that all new staff and volunteers (including temporary staff) are aware of the school's internal safeguarding processes. - All staff members (including temporary staff) will receive training to ensure they are aware of a range of safeguarding issues. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates, at least annually. - All staff members (including temporary staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy. - The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained. - Although the school has a nominated lead for the governing body, Dawn Seston, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2020.
+Members of staff have signed to confirm that they have read and understood Part One and Annex A. This information is kept in the safeguarding file in the headteacher's office.

+- The DSL will ensure that all new staff and volunteers (including temporary staff) are aware of the school's internal safeguarding processes. - All staff members (including temporary staff) will receive training to ensure they are aware of a range of safeguarding issues. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates, at least annually. - All staff members (including temporary staff) will be made aware of the school's expectations regarding safe and professional practice via the Code of Conduct and the Use of Mobile Phone and Camera Policy. - The DSL / headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained. - Although the school has a nominated lead for the governing body, Dawn Seston, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.